GLauzza/French-Math-Data/README.md

 - [ ] add answer and training on french dataset (check if answers need to be translated)
 - [ ] add language forcing
 - [ ] do we keep learning signal from failed samples (contrastive / imitating RL with SFT)
+- [ ] check extraction of boxed works perfectly
+- [ ] get sampling params this way: "Default sampling parameters have been overridden by the model's Hugging Face generation config recommended from the model creator.
+If this is not intended, please relaunch vLLM instance with `--generation-config vllm`"
+- [ ] comment gerer les balises think ?
+- [ ] budget control